sinistersnare/sinistersnare.github.io/content/post/09-crafting-semantics-1.md

 The type of abstract machine we will be creating is called 'CESK'.
 It stands for **C**ontrol, **Environment**, **Store**, and **Kontinuation** (C was already taken).
 For a language as simple as the λ-calculus, we dont need all of this machinery, but as we build features for this machine into a real scheme, it will be nice to have the extra features provided by the Store and Kontinuation pieces.

 The control of a machine is the current instruction that is being evaluated.
 For the λ-calculus, this will simply be the syntax.
-For a very complex machine, like the JVM, this could be bytecodes.
+For a more complex machine, like the JVM, this could be the bytecodes and and index into the current instruction.
 For a CPU, it may be an instruction pointer and the binary program text.
 When you hear the word 'control flow' it is referring to this component.

 The environment of the program is where bindings live.
 If you have variables `x`, `y`, and `z`, your environment will have 3 entries, one for each variable, and their address in the store.
 For the lambda calculus it will be a simple key-value mapping (dict, hash, etc.) from Variable to Address.